Events & Tickets

 Comparsa de la culebra

-Josh Cote, a native of rural Illinois, is a first-year Horn Fellow at the New World Symphony.
+Josh Cote, a native of rural Illinois, is a second-year Horn Fellow at the New World Symphony.
 He is consistently exploring music performance and the broader entertainment industry in hopes of forging a brighter future for classical music.
-An accomplished horn performer, he has performed with the Los Angeles Philharmonic, Saint Paul Chamber Orchestra and Dallas Symphony under renowned conductors like Gustavo Dudamel, Sir Neville Marriner, Peter Oundjian and Michael Tilson Thomas.
-Outside of classical music, Mr. Cote learned the ins and outs of how music is produced and placed into movies and television from some of Los Angeles’ best music supervisors at Cutting Edge Group and Warner Music Group.
+An accomplished horn player, he has performed with the Los Angeles Philharmonic, Saint Paul Chamber Orchestra and Dallas Symphony under renowned conductors such as Michael Tilson Thomas, Gustavo Dudamel, Sir Neville Marriner and Peter Oundjian.
+Outside of classical music, Mr. Cote learned how music is produced and placed into movies and television from some of Los Angeles’ best music supervisors at Cutting Edge Group and Warner Music Group.
 Having explored different aspects of the music and entertainment industry, he has become passionate about the power and necessity of experiential branding in classical music’s path forward.

 Mr. Cote’s education has taken him across the globe.
-He began his music studies at Southern Methodist University in Dallas studying with Greg Hustis, and spent a winter in Oslo, Norwary studying with Frøydis Wekre before moving to Los Angeles, where he studied at the Colburn School with Andrew Bain, principal horn of the Los Angeles Philharmonic and guest principal of the Berliner Philharmonic.
+He began his music studies at Southern Methodist University in Dallas studying with Greg Hustis, and spent a winter in Oslo, Norway studying with Frøydis Wekre before moving to Los Angeles, where he studied at the Colburn School with Andrew Bain, Principal Horn of the Los Angeles Philharmonic and Guest Principal Horn of the Berlin Philharmonic.
 Mr. Cote has designed logos and image assets for music licensing companies and maintains a side hustle producing graphic content for a wedding invitation firm.
 Although music is his calling, he loves graphic design, squash and mountain climbing.

 Anthony Delivanis is a third-year Horn Fellow at the New World Symphony.
 He received his bachelor’s degree in horn performance from the University of Southern California’s Thornton School of Music, where he studied with James Thatcher.
 He has also studied with Julie Landsman, Kevin Rivard and Steve Becknell, all of whom hold or have held principal horn positions in the Metropolitan, San Francisco and Los Angeles opera companies.